Dialectical Behavior Therapy

 HOW DO YOU INCORPORATE DBT INTO YOUR PRACTICE?

 I utilize a DBT-informed approach with adolescents and adults.
-I firmly believe in individualized skill application.
-This means that the DBT theory and skills will be introduced based on what is shared in sessions versus following the structured DBT manual.
-With teens, most are coming to session straight from school, so I do not want to overwhelm them with additional reading materials if it does not align with what they are bringing into the room.
-The DBT-informed approach can also be implemented into couples and family therapy.
+This means the DBT theory and skills are introduced based on therapeutic goals, areas of focus, and what the client is bringing into sessions.
+For example, with teens, most are coming to their weekly sessions from school, so I do not want to overwhelm them with reading materials every session.
+Individuals, couples and adults are still getting exposed to the benefits of the DBT treatment modality.

 DBT-INFORMED PSYCHOTHERAPY VERSUS COMPREHENSIVE DBT

 A DBT-informed approach does not include all of the components listed above.
-You individualized treatment plan is based on needs and therapeutic goals.
-I collaborate with other treatment providers with whom you currently meet with, as well as provide clinical referrals as needed.
-When working with teens, parent skills coaching sessions are available to parents/caregivers to supplement their child’s ongoing individual therapy.
+Your individualized treatment plan is tailored to your individual needs, therapeutic goals, and lifestyle.
+I collaborate with other treatment providers with whom you currently meet with, as well as provide additional referrals.
+When working with teens, my practice offers parent skills coaching sessions to parents/caregivers to supplement their child’s ongoing individual therapy.

-Please reach out to discuss if a DBT-informed approach aligns with your goals and needs.
+Please reach out to discuss if a DBT-informed approach aligns with what you are looking for!